-We have presented a new strategy to eliminate line-broadening and spectral artefacts arising from the instabilities of the magnetic field in high-resolution solid-state biomolecular spectroscopy.
+We have presented a new strategy to eliminate linebroadening and spectral artifacts arising from the instabilities of the magnetic field in high-resolution solid-state biomolecular spectroscopy.
 By adding a small-flip-angle experiment at the beginning of the pulse sequence, we obtain a frequency reference (SAFR) which can be used to correct digitally the FIDs.
-An automated procedure facilitating these steps as well as some example pulse programs commonly employed in biological solid-state NMR are developed and made available.
+An automated procedure facilitating these steps and some example pulse programs commonly employed in biological solid-state NMR are developed and made available.
 In its principle and outcome, SAFR is equivalent to a lock system: it detects the position of the solvent (or other intense and preferably narrow) peak and corrects the acquired data for the corresponding frequency shift.
 The main difference is that the correction using SAFR is performed after, not during the acquisition.
-Our work has demonstrated the importance of a lock in various 2D and 3D correlation experiments under different conditions: an often encountered

-340 challenge is the insertion of a sample to the probehead and its temperature change, which can delay the start of a conventional acquisition by several hours.
+Our work has demonstrated the importance of a lock in various 2D and 3D correlation experiments under different conditions: an often encountered challenge is the insertion of a sample to the probe head and its temperature change, which can delay the start of a conventional acquisition by several hours.
 SAFR overcomes this problem without the need for a hardware solution, such as a bore-temperature control system.
 Next, the filling of the cryogenic liquids into the magnet induces non-linear transient field disturbances, which last for hours or even days.
-Again, their effects on the NMR spectra can be corrected by SAFR.
-Finally, the field strength is affected by external fields or temperature changes in the room that are unpredictable, but SAFR will be helpful in these
+Again, their effects on the